 The most common way would be to create a Will which includes a Life Interest Trust specifically in relation to your home or property.

-This usually enables you to give your half share of your home to your children whilst still allowing your spouse to reside in the property rent free for the rest of their life.
-Setting up a Life Interest Trust in wills can provide benefits either to preserve assets for your children or grandchildren, protect vulnerable dependants or to save tax.
+This usually enables you to give your half share of your home to your children whilst still allowing your spouse to reside in the property rent-free for the rest of their life

-The great thing about setting up a property Life Interest Trust in a will in the above way is that you can pretty much guarantee that at least half the property is protected and ring fenced.
-This half share can protected for various reasons which could include, making provision for your children or grandchildren, or protecting a vulnerable person.
+The great thing about setting up a property Life Interest Trust in a will in the above way is that you can pretty much guarantee that at least half the property is protected and ring-fenced.
+This half share can be protected for various reasons which could include, making provision for your children or grandchildren, or protecting a vulnerable person.

 Most properties are held by couples on what is called a “joint tenancy”.
 A joint tenancy is where a couple own a property equally but if one of them dies then the property automatically passes to the survivor.
 That is fine for most circumstances but if a couple want to make sure that a proportion of their property is left to their children or to consider some tax planning then they need to consider severing the joint tenancy and creating a property Life Interest Trust.

 The joint tenancy has to be severed so that a “tenancy in common” is created.
 This then means that on the first death instead of the property automatically transferring to the survivor (as it would on a joint tenancy), the property instead falls into the deceased’s estate and is disposed of in accordance with the terms of the deceased’s Will.

 In essence, Life Interest Trusts are very useful ways of protecting half of your property.
 You make sure you and your spouse own your property as tenants in common.
 You and your spouse then should make wills with a Life Interest Trust including leaving each half share not to each other but to your children.